Casal2/CASAL2/README.md

 Casal2
 ======

-**The Casal2 project has been migrated to NIWA administration to complete the production version Casal2 1.0.
-The GitHub repository will be archived.**
+**The Casal2 project has been migrated temporarily to NIWA administration to complete the production version Casal2 1.0.
+Releases are available in this GitHub repository.**

 Casal2 is an open source age structured population dynamics model.
 It can implement a range of a statistical catch-at-age